 These verses begin to give background information about the people groups who lived in the land.
 If your language has a way of showing that what follows is background information, you should use it here.
 (See: Background Information) That also is considered If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
-Alternate translation: "People also consider that" (See: Active or Passive) ULT 20 (That also is considered to be a land of the Rephaim.
+Alternate translation: "People also consider that" (See: Active or Passive) ULT 20 (Also, {it} is regarded as a land of the Rephaim.
 The Rephaim lived there previously-but the Ammonites call them Zamzummim- UST 20 (That region is also called the land of the Repha giants, who formerly lived there.
 The Ammon people group call them the Zamzum group.
 Rephaim This is the name of a people group.
 See how you translated this in Deuteronomy 2:11.
 (See: How to Translate Names) Anakim This is the name of a people group.
 See how you translated this in Deuteronomy 1:28.
-(See: How to Translate Names) destroyed them before the Ammonites Alternate translation: "allowed the Ammonites to defeat them" or "allowed the Ammonites to kill them all" they succeeded them and lived in their place Alternate translation: "the Ammonites took over everything the Rephaim had owned and have lived where the Rephaim had lived" ULT 21 a people as great, as many, and as tall as the Anakim.
-But Yahweh destroyed them before the Ammonites, and they succeeded them and lived in their place.
+(See: How to Translate Names) destroyed them before the Ammonites Alternate translation: "allowed the Ammonites to defeat them" or "allowed the Ammonites to kill them all" they succeeded them and lived in their place Alternate translation: "the Ammonites took over everything the Rephaim had owned and have lived where the Rephaim had lived" ULT 21 a people great and numerous and tall as the Anakim.
+But Yahweh destroyed them before their faces, and they dispossessed them and lived in their place.
 UST 21 They were a large and powerful group, who were as tall as the descendants of Anak.
 But Yahweh destroyed them, and the Ammon people group drove them away and took their land from them and started to live there.
 Horites This is the name of a people group.
 See how you translated this in Deuteronomy 2:12.
-(See: How to Translate Names) succeeded them and have lived in their place Alternate translation: "took over everything the Horites had owned and have lived where the Horites had lived" ULT 22 This Yahweh also did for the people of Esau, who live in Seir, when he destroyed the Horites from before them, and the descendants of Esau succeeded them and have lived in their place even until today.
+(See: How to Translate Names) succeeded them and have lived in their place Alternate translation: "took over everything the Horites had owned and have lived where the Horites had lived" ULT 22 Just as he did for the sons of Esau, who live in Seir, when he destroyed the Horites from before their faces, and they dispossessed them and have lived in their place until this day.
 UST 22 Yahweh had done the same thing for the descendants of Esau who live in the hill country of Edom.
 He got rid of the Hor people group, with the result that the Edom people group took their land from them and started to live there.
 They still live there.
 General Information:

 The writer finishes describing how God enabled Esau to conquer the land Esau is now inhabiting.

 Avvites ...
 Caphtorim

 These are names of people groups.
 (See: How to Translate Names)

 Caphtor

 This is the name of a place.
 It may be another name for the island of Crete located in the Mediterranean Sea.
 (See: How to Translate Names)

 destroyed them

 Alternate translation: "destroyed the Avvim"

 settled in their place

 Alternate translation: "lived where the Avvim had lived"

 ULT

-23 As for the Avvites who lived in villages as far as Gaza, the Caphtorim, who came from Caphtor, destroyed them and settled in their place.)
+23 And the Avvites who lived in villages as far as Gaza, the Caphtorim, who came from Caphtor, destroyed them and lived in their place.)

 UST

 23 People who came from the island of Crete got rid of the Av group who previously lived in the land close to the Mediterranean Sea, as far south as Gaza.
 They took their land from them and started to live there.)

 General Information: